cosmos/cosmos-sdk/docs/architecture/adr-035-rosetta-api-support.md

 }
 ```

-As we see we hold not only the instantiation of a Launchpad specific network but the adapter implementation too.
-As the way to talk to different rpc endpoint change between different versions (Launchpad, Stargate, etc), makes sense to keep it in their respective branches.

 #### In-process Execution.

 Rosetta API service could run within the same execution process of the application; new configuration option and command line flag would be provided: